Virgil Maxcy

 Virgil Maxcy (May 5, 1785 – February 28, 1844) was an American political figure.
-He was born in Massachusetts and spent his adult years in Maryland.
+He was born in Attleboro, Massachusetts, and spent his adult years in Maryland.
 He was killed in 1844 in a shipboard accident, when a cannon exploded aboard USS Princeton.

 Early life

 The younger brother of Jonathan Maxcy, Virgil Maxcy was born in Attleboro, Massachusetts, on May 5, 1785.
 He graduated from Brown University in 1804, studied law with Robert Goodloe Harper, was admitted to the bar in 1807, and became an attorney in Baltimore, Maryland.

 Author

 In 1811 Maxcy authored The Laws of Maryland from 1692 to 1809, a multi-volume work that compiled Maryland's statutes, declaration of independence, constitution and amendments.

 Maxcy also prepared and distributed The Maryland resolutions, and the objections to them considered (1822), which argued against proposals to appropriate public land for the building of schools and other purposes.

 In 1833 he delivered A discourse before the Phi Beta Kappa Society of Brown University, a lecture that was published as a pamphlet.